Tee4python/Learning-Python/README.md

 This repo contains all learning projects associated with Python programming

 - 👋 Hi, I’m Taiwo
-- 👀 I’m interested WebApp development, MobileApp development
+- 👀 I’m interested in WebApp development, MobileApp development
 - 🌱 I’m currently learning OOP, Django, RestAPL, Kivy, KivyMD
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...